Cloud cost management

 What region is my bucket in?

-On your cloud environment, you can use gsutil
+On your app, you can use gsutil

 to get the metadata for a bucket with the command: